 Your guide will provide you with a high quality camera and lens, before teaching you the skills you need to find and photograph the magical aurora.
 Even if you’ve never used a camera before, you have an extremely high chance of going home with beautiful aurora photographs and memories that will last a lifetime!

-These photo tours are strictly limited to eight participants per guide.
+These photo tours are strictly limited to 10 participants per guide.
 This gives you plenty of one-on-one time with the guide and allows you to ask them questions about the northern lights, or how to really hone your photography skills.
 With their tips and a little bit of luck, you’ll go home with great pictures and great memories of the Arctic that will last a lifetime!

 Here’s what you can expect: